-You will focus on preventive conservation of paper-based artefacts including an introduction to integrated pest management.
-The identification and deterioration of photographic artefacts will also feature during the unit.
+You will focus on the You will focus on preventive

+conservation of objects made of conservation of paper-based

+stone, plaster and ceramics. artefacts including an

+introduction to integrated pest

+management.
+The identification

+and deterioration of

+photographic artefacts will also

+feature during the unit.

-3 Assessment Method of assessment A presentation of conservation project work carried out during the unit along with reports and proposals for treatment Submission You should submit: Requirements treated artefacts log books, including evaluation of practical exercises and responses to questionnaires treatment proposals and treatment reports for each artefact treated (word count guide 1,000-2,000 words) Alternative forms of assessment These are the standard requirements for the assessment of this unit.
+3 Assessment BACS Method of assessment A presentation of conservation project work carried out during the unit along with reports and proposals for treatment Submission Requirements You should submit: treated artefacts log books, including evaluation of practical exercises and responses to questionnaires treatment proposals and treatment reports for each artefact treated (word count guide 1,000-2,000 words) Alternative forms of assessment These are the standard requirements for the assessment of this unit.
 Alternative forms of assessment will be detailed in the unit or project brief for those students who possess a needs assessment for specific learning difficulties, such as dyslexia and dyspraxia.
 For students with other specific learning difficulties, such as AD(H)D, or students with a disability, alternative forms of assessment will be designed in relation to your individual needs' assessment.
 Date & time Formative Assessment takes place midway through the unit in the form of a one-to-one tutorial with your Personal Progress Tutor, while the Summative Assessment takes place at the end of the unit and will involve a number of tutors reviewing all of the work that you submit for assessment.
 The week, date and time of your summative assessment will be notified in unit briefings and detailed on Moodle.
 Academic good practice Submissions that are considered to be the result of collusion or plagiarism or other forms of academic misconduct will be dealt with under the Art School's 'Upholding of Academic Integrity' Policy, and penalties may involve the loss of academic credits.
 Except where the assessment of an assignment is group based, the final piece of work that is submitted must be your own work.
 You must ensure that you acknowledge all sources you have used.
 You will find very useful guidance on good academic practice and avoiding plagiarism on the Course Moodle site, while there are also hard copy leaflets on Referencing available in the library.
-Marking Criteria Your grade for the unit will be determined by your achievement of each learning outcome when judged against the marking criteria: 85-100 There is consistent and strong evidence with outstanding examples that demonstrate 1 {st} ------------------------------------ There is substantial and strong evidence with excellent examples that demonstrate 60-69 1 There is substantial evidence with some very good examples that demonstrate

-2.2 50-59% There is consistent evidence with some good examples that demonstrate PASS 3 rd 40-49% There is adequate evidence with some sound examples that demonstrate 35-39% There is inadequate evidence, with some examples of potential to demonstrate FAIL 1-34% There is inadequate evidence to demonstrate 0% No work submitted to demonstrate Feedb ack Written and verbal feedback will be provided within 20 term-time days of the summative assessment.
+Marking Criteria a Your grade for the unit will be determined by your achievement of each learning outcome when judged against the marking criteria: 85-100% There is consistent and strong evidence with outstanding examples that demonstrate P, 1 st 70-84% There is substantial and strong evidence with excellent examples that demonstrate PASS 2.1 60-69% There is substantial evidence with some very good examples that demonstrate 2.2 50-59% There is consistent evidence with some good examples that demonstrate PASS 3 {rd} 40-49% There is adequate evidence with some sound examples that demonstrate 35-39% There is inadequate evidence, with some examples of potential to demonstrate FAIL - 1-34% There is inadequate evidence to demonstrate - 0% No work submitted to demonstrate Feedbac ck Written and verbal feedback will be provided within 20 tworking days of the summative assessment.